 A numerical constant can be specified to be either exact or inexact by a prefix.
 The prefixes are #e for exact, and #i for inexact.
-An exactness prefix may appear before or after any radix prefix that is used.
+An exactness prefix can appear before or after any radix prefix that is used.
 If the written representation of a number has no exactness prefix, the constant is inexact if it contains a decimal point or an exponent.
 Otherwise, it is exact.

 In systems with inexact numbers of varying precisions it can be useful to specify the precision of a constant.
 For this purpose, implementations may accept numerical constants written with an exponent marker that indicates the desired precision of the inexact representation.
-The letters \mathbf{s} , \mathbf{f} , \mathbf{d} , and \mathbf{l} , meaning short, single, double, and long precision respectively, are acceptable in place of \mathbf{e} .
+If so, the letter s, f, d, or 1, meaning short, single, double, or long precision, respectively, can be used in place of e.
 The default precision has at least as much precision as double, but implementations may allow this default to be set by the user.